-Adjust your chair.
+Invest in an adjustable chair.
+An adjustable chair allows you to adopt a more natural posture that can help keep back pain at bay.
 Make sure the position of your chair allows your feet to rest on the floor and your knees to be level with your hips.
 And only use a chair that has lumbar support for your back.

 Pay attention to posture.
 Being conscious of your posture is important.
 Keep your body centered in front of your screen and avoid crossing your legs and hunching over your keyboard.

 Avoid glare.
-You’ll want your brightest light source in your office to be at the side of your computer — it’ll help offset any glare from your monitor.
+You’ll want the brightest light source in your office to be at the side of your computer — it’ll help offset any glare from your monitor.